justin-schultz37/justin-schultz37/README.md

 - 👋 Hi, I’m @justin-schultz37
-- 👀 My current Project is JourneyJotter
+- 👀 My current Project is SpendSmart
 - 🌱 After 8 years of working in the software industry I decided to finally get some coding education.
 - 💞️ I am mostly interested in learning more about backend server, database, and API development.
 - 📫 Email: justin.schultz37@gmail.com